-The Ars Electronica Festival 2016 took place September 8-12 in Linz, Austria.
-The festival was staged at a variety of locations throughout the inner city—classic artistic and cultural venues, streets, squares and parks, and even shopping malls, schools, churches or mothballed factory grounds.
+The Ars Electronica Festival 2017 will take place from September 7-11 in Linz, Austria.
+The festival is staged at a variety of locations throughout the inner city—classic artistic and cultural venues, streets, squares and parks, and even shopping malls, schools, churches or mothballed factory grounds.
 And no less diverse than the locations were the productions on the festival’s program.
-Exhibitions and presentations, conferences and panel discussions, workshops, concerts, screenings, performances and interventions made up a jam-packed lineup of fascinating events.
-The STARTS recipients were showcased at several of them!
+Exhibitions and presentations, conferences and panel discussions, workshops, concerts, screenings, performances and interventions make up a jam-packed lineup of fascinating events.
+The STARTS recipients will be showcased at several of them!

 Prix Ars Electronica Gala

-At the Prix Ars Electronica Gala on September 9, 2016, not only the Golden Nica prizewinners of the Prix Ars Electronica were singled out for recognition; the STARTS recipients were also publically honored.
+At the Prix Ars Electronica Gala on September 8, 2017, not only the Golden Nica prizewinners of the Prix Ars Electronica will be singled out for recognition; the STARTS recipients will also be publically honored.

 STARTS Prize Exhibition

-A selection of the most outstanding projects submitted for prize consideration to the STARTS Prize were presented at the Ars Electronica Festival.
+A selection of the most outstanding projects submitted for prize consideration to the STARTS Prize will be presented at the Ars Electronica Festival.

 But attention isn’t focused only on the prizewinning projects; Ars Electronica’s spotlight also shines on the people who produced them.
-At the STARTS Forum 2016 (September, 2016), the winners had an opportunity to elaborate on their approach and point of view, their methodology and the results they have achieved with it.
+At the STARTS Prize Forum 2017 (September 9, 2017), the winners will have an opportunity to elaborate on their approach and point of view, their methodology and the results they have achieved with it.

 BOZAR Electronic Art Festival BEAF

-Immediately after the Ars Electronica Festival, the Best of STARTS 2016 traveled to Brussels where it went on display in conjunction with the BOZAR Electronic Art Festival BEAF September 23-25, 2016.
+Immediately after the Ars Electronica Festival, the Best of STARTS Prize 2017 travels to Brussels where it will be on display in conjunction with the BOZAR Electronic Art Festival BEAF (September 14-30, 2017).
 The BEAF has made a name for itself with a broad spectrum of activities dedicated to contemporary art and culture.
 It’s a setting for intensive encounters with exceptional work in the field of digital culture.
 The festival encompasses electronic music, installations, artistic performances, film & video screenings, workshops and discussions.
 It’s a don’t-miss event for fans of digital art.

 DRIVE.
 Volkswagen Group Forum